 Your vehicle is equipped with two RKE transmitters.
-One or both RKE transmitters can be linked to either memory position.
-The memory system can accommodate up to four RKE transmitters, each one linked to either of the two memory positions.
+One or both RKE transmitters can be linked to either memory four RKE transmitters, each one linked to either of the two memory positions.

-Setting Memory Positions and Linking Remote Keyless Entry (RKE) Transmitter to Memory
+Setting Memory Positions and Linking Remote Keyless Entry Transmitter to Memory